RSS

 A home inspector evaluates the home’s overall condition, checking the electrical, plumbing, foundation, and roof.
 An appraiser determines the home’s market value.
 Although they both inspect the house, they evaluate very different things.

-A home inspector typically isn’t looking at the home’s cosmetics, like interior paint, countertops, and cabinets.
-However, the appraiser will examine those elements to determine how the house compares to others on the market.
-They may compare the upgrades (or lack thereof) to other homes that have recently sold or are currently on the market to make a valuation of the home.
+A home inspector typically isn’t evaluating the home’s cosmetics, such as interior paint, countertops, and cabinets.
+However, the appraiser will evaluate those elements to determine how the house compares to similar properties on the market.
+They may compare the upgrades (or lack thereof) with those of recently sold or currently listed homes to determine the home's value.

 26. What will the inspector find?

-Even in successful home inspections, the home typically has a laundry list of items that must be repaired.
+Even in successful home inspections, the home typically has a laundry list of repairs.
 However, only some items on the home inspector’s report must be addressed as part of the transaction.
-The inspector should point out the major concerns that are most urgent, and the rest of the items may become a to-do list of projects for the future homeowner.
+The inspector should highlight the most urgent concerns, and the rest can be added to the future homeowner's to-do list.

-Suppose the home inspection uncovers a significant problem, such as the HVAC being over 16 years old, a major leak in the plumbing, or the roof’s total lack of life expectancy.
-In that case, the transaction could be re-negotiated or fall through.
+Suppose the home inspection uncovers a significant problem, such as an HVAC system over 16 years old, a major plumbing leak, or a roof with limited remaining life expectancy.
+In that case, the transaction could be renegotiated or fall through.

 This is where a great realtor with experience representing you is worth their weight in gold!

 A home inspection is often a critical component that can make or break a closing.
 Many buyers don’t know what to expect during a home inspection and may be nervous or anxious.
-On the other hand, they may not see or understand the value of a home inspection, putting them at risk of buying a property with serious deficiencies.
+On the other hand, they may not recognize the value of a home inspection, putting them at risk of buying a property with severe defects.

 Learn More Now!

-Please note that most of the above text is from my realtor experience, and I have edited or copied some from other best home inspection modalities.
+Please note that most of the above text is from my real estate experience, and I have edited or adapted some from other best-in-class home inspection modalities.
 I have been very fortunate to work with some great home inspectors.
 How do I know?
-I’ve experienced some doozies and imposters!
+I’ve experienced some doozies and impostors!

 Read